cowtrix/dodo/README.md

 # Getting Started

+## Building From Source

+Dodo is built on .NET Core 3.0.
+To build from source, you must install the SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).

+From the root directory, run `dotnet build`.
+The project will be output in the `/bin/` directory.

+## System Requirements

+Dodo is compatible with Linux and Windows.
+It requires the .NET Core 3.0 runtime, which you can install for your operating system from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 ## Configuring Your Server

 Configuration variables are read from a file called `config.json`, which should be formatted as a JSON dictionary.
 You can find a sample config file within the project called `config.sample.json` which also serves as a list of all variables that you can set.
 This file needs to be in the root directory of the application.
 At various points in this setup, you'll need to open up this file and set a variable to the given value.